 Coercion means conduct or intimidation that would compel an individual to do something against their will by: (1) the use of physical force;(2) threats of severely damaging consequences; or (3) pressure that would cause a reasonable person to fear severely damaging consequences.
 Coercion is more than an effort to persuade or attract another person to engage in sexual activity.
-Coercive behavior differs from seductive behavior based on the degree and type of pressure someone used to obtain consent from another.(
+Coercive behavior differs from seductive behavior based on the degree and type of pressure someone used to obtain consent from another.
+Consent cannot be obtained through coercion.